The official blog of the Lung Institute.

 The law not only provides patients and their primary care doctors with support in making informed decisions about treatment options for chronic debilitating conditions, but also lays the groundwork for regulations that ensure patient safety and treatment efficacy.

 Lung Institute’s clinic has worked closely with an IRB since first opening, and collects all patient data and outcomes.
-With any new procedure, collecting outcomes is imperative in measuring treatment effectiveness, and Texas’ requirement for IRB oversight ensures that stem cell treatment centers provide data and have patients’ best interests in mind.
+With any new procedure, collecting outcomes is imperative in measuring treatment effectiveness, and Texas’ requirement for IRB oversight ensures that cellular therapy centers provide data and have patients’ best interests in mind.

 “I just cannot thank the Lung Institute enough for what they’ve given me, in my opinion, is a second opportunity at enjoying my retirement,” said Herbert.
 “It’s just been a wonderful experience.”

 The Lung Institute is the leading medical provider of regenerative cellular therapy for lung diseases such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis and interstitial lung disease in the United States.
 To date, the organization has treated more than 4,000 patients.
 The Lung Institute’s in-house outcomes summary shows that 84.5 percent of COPD patients studied saw an improvement in their quality of life.
 In 2013, the Lung Institute in Tampa, Fla. opened.
 Now, the Lung Institute operates clinics in Tampa, Fla.; Nashville, Tenn.; Scottsdale, Ariz.; Pittsburgh, Pa, and Dallas, Texas.
 For more information, please visit www.lunginstitute.com or call (800) 382-8095.